 Lieutenant Steve Lewis recently retired after a 28-year stint with the Hillsborough County Sheriff's Office, in Tampa, Florida.
 He holds a bachelor's and master's degree in Criminology from Saint Leo University.
 He graduated with honors from the 140th Administrative Officers Course at the Southern Police Institute, University of Louisville.
 He has worked in many different areas with the Sheriff's Office, including Patrol, School Resource, Street Crimes, Administration, and various Detective Bureaus, including the Homicide unit for several years.
 He has been a member of the International Homicide Investigators Association since 2004.
 He has held the position of Chief Financial Officer since 2013.
 In 2021, he was appointed as the Association Manager for the IHIA.
 He manages the daily operations of the IHIA, and works closely with the President, the Board of Directors, the Training Coordinator, and the Event Planning Team for planning, organizing, and providing assistance at training events.
 In addition, he works collectively with the Board and Law Enforcement partners in seeking solutions for the non-profit in meeting both short and long-term goals.

-Sergeant Mark Blair has been employed with the Hillsborough County Sheriff’s Office, in Tampa, Florida since 2010.
-Sergeant Blair has held positions as a Patrol Deputy, Field Training Deputy, General Offense Detective, Patrol Corporal, Traffic Corporal, Operations Corporal for the Department of Patrol Services and currently serves as the Operations Sergeant for the Department of Patrol Services.
+Lieutenant Mark Blair has been employed with the Hillsborough County Sheriff’s Office, in Tampa, Florida since 2010.
+Lieutenant Blair has held positions as a Patrol Deputy, Field Training Deputy, General Offense Detective, Patrol Corporal, Traffic Corporal, Operations Corporal for the Department of Patrol Services, Sergeant in the Training Division and currently serves as the Lieutenant for the Homeland Security Division.

 Nathan Graham began his career with the FBI in April 2006 as a Crime Analyst with the Critical Incident Response Group (CIRG), Violent Criminal Apprehension Program (ViCAP), Quantico, Virginia.
 Crime Analyst Graham is currently assigned as the ViCAP Web Program Manager, which includes oversight of ViCAP’s Joint Applications Development (JAD) Team, the team responsible for all technical and user interface matters pertaining to the ViCAP Web system.
 Prior to his current assignment, Crime Analyst Graham served as the crime analyst for the states of Nevada, Oregon, and Washington; as well as Army CID, Air Force OSI, and all requests from foreign law enforcement agencies.
 Crime Analyst Graham has also served as the lead analyst for the FBI’s Highway Serial Killings (HSK) Initiative.
 Prior to the FBI, Crime Analyst Graham spent almost four years as a police officer and crime analyst with the Raleigh Police Department, Raleigh, North Carolina.
 Crime Analyst Graham currently serves as the Secretary for the International Homicide Investigators Association.